 It’s been dubbed the adventure sports capital of the world for good reason.
 Kiwis invented bungee jumping and zorbing and have the perfect backdrop for outdoor enthusiasts.
 There are many opportunities for adrenaline junkies to indulge in their love of sports including white-water rafting, scuba diving, surfing, paragliding and much more.

 24. Tranquil Beaches

 From the geothermally heated waters of the Coromandel Peninsula to the green, golden and turquoise paradise that is Awaroa, if there’s one thing New Zealand isn’t short of breathtaking beaches.
 As New Zealand consists of two landmasses, The North Island and The South Island, there’s double the choice in terms of coastal loveliness.

 25. Voted the greatest country on earth

-New Zealand has been voted the greatest country on earth, not just in 2018, but for seven years in a row in the Telegraph Travel Awards because of its combination of familiarity and escapism.
+New Zealand was voted the greatest country on earth, for seven years in a row in the Telegraph Travel Awards because of its combination of familiarity and escapism.
 So why escape here for a couple of weeks when you could be living here permanently?

 26. Volcanoes & hot springs

 With amazing hot water pools literally on the beaches, New Zealand really has its inhabitants spoiled for choice.
 Hot Water Beach in the Coromandel region is a fabulously fun adventure because you can literally dig your own hot water spa pool in the sand!
 Volcanoes offer dramatic views and can be found active and dormant.

-27. Environmentally friendly and moving to towards a sustainable future
+27. Environmentally friendly and moving towards a sustainable future